 Net interest income represents the difference between interest revenue derived from Credit Services consumer loans and short-term investment assets and interest expense incurred to finance those assets.
-Credit Services assets, consisting primarily of consumer loans, currently earn interest revenue at both fixed rates and market-indexed variable rates.
+Credit Services assets, consisting primarily of consumer loans, currently earn interest revenue at fixed rates and, to a lesser extent, marketindexed variable rates.
 The Company incurs interest expense at fixed and floating rates.
 Interest expense also includes the effects of interest rate contracts entered into by the Company as part of its interest rate risk management program.
 This program is designed to reduce the volatility of earnings resulting from changes in interest rates and is accomplished primarily through matched financing, which entails matching the repricing schedules of consumer loans and related financing.
-Net interest income decreased 23% and 27% in the quarter and six month period ended May 31, 1999 from the comparable periods of fiscal 1998.
-The decreases in both periods were predominately due to lower average levels of owned consumer loans and a lower yield on these loans.
-The decrease in owned consumer loans in both periods was due to the sale of the operations of SPS, the sale of POS, and the discontinuance of the BRAVO Card in fiscal 1998, and a higher level of securitized Discover Card loans.
-The lower yield during both periods was due to a lower yield on Discover Card loans coupled with the exclusion of SPS and POS loans from the Company's portfolio.
-The lower yield on Discover Card loans was due to the effect of changes in the interest rates on the Company's variable loan portfolio, primarily associated with a decrease in the prime rate in the fourth quarter of fiscal 1998.
+Net interest income decreased 24% and 26% in the quarter and nine month period ended August 31, 1999 from the comparable periods of fiscal 1998.
+The decreases in both periods were primarily due to lower average levels of owned consumer loans and a lower yield on these loans.
+The decrease in owned consumer loans in both periods was due to the sale of the operations of SPS, the discontinuance of the BRAVO Card in fiscal 1998, and a higher level of securitized Discover Card loans.
+The nine month period was also affected by the sale of POS.
+The lower yield during both periods was due to a lower yield on Discover Card loans coupled with the exclusion of SPS loans from the Company's portfolio.
+The lower yield on Discover Card loans in the quarter ended August 31, 1999 was primarily due to the more competitive interest rates offered to both existing and new cardmembers.
+In the nine month period ended August 31, 1999, the lower yield on Discover Card loans was due to the Company's repricing of credit card receivables, coupled with the effect of changes in the interest rates on the Company's variable loan portfolio, primarily associated with a decrease in the prime rate in the fourth quarter of fiscal 1998.